 Market Capitalization also refers to the total value of a stock exchange.
 For example, the market cap of the NSE would equal the market cap of all the companies traded on the NSE combined.

 As the name suggests, these are stocks with the smallest values in the market companies have a market cap of less than $1 billion.
 They are smaller companies, many of which recently went through their initial public offering.
 For an investor who wants to produce important long-term profits, these stocks are the best choice.
 This is because in the future, tiny businesses have the ability to grow quickly.
 Investors can profit by purchasing the inventory if it is accessible cheaply in the original phase of the company.
 They are riskier because they are more likely to default during a downturn.

 Stocks of the largest companies in the market such as TCS, Reliance, and HDFC bank are classified as large-cap stocks or blue-chip stocks.
-The market cap for large cap companies is $5 billion or more.
-This companies have the least risk because they typically have the financial resources.
+The market cap for large-cap companies is $5 billion or more.
+These companies have the least risk because they typically have the financial resources.
 Since they are market leaders, they also have less growth potential than small and midcap stocks.
-Therefore, the return may not be as high as small or mid cap stocks.
+Therefore, the return may not be as high as small or mid-cap stocks.
 On the other hand, they are more likely to reward stockholders with dividends.

 Stocks on the basis of dividend payments

-Income stocks: These are stocks that gives a higher dividend in relation to their share price.
+Income stocks: These are stocks that give a higher dividend in relation to their share price.
 They are also called dividend-yield.
-So, a higher dividend means larger income.
+So, a higher dividend means a larger income.
 This is why these stocks are also called income stocks.

 Growth stocks not all stocks pay high dividends.
 This is because businesses prefer to reinvest their income for business activities.
-Usually this enables the business grow at a quicker pace.
+Usually, this enables the business to grow at a quicker pace.
 Such stocks are often referred to as growth stocks as a consequence.